rohitrao11/rohitrao11/README.md

 ## I'm a Student!!

-- 🌱 I'm currently trying to learn something new
+- 🌱 Currently trying to learn something new
-- 📚 I'm studying at NIT Tiruchirapalli
+- 📚 Studying at NIT Tiruchirapalli

 ### Connect with me: